Russia accuses Ukraine's Western allies of helping attack its Black Sea Fleet headquarters

 The accusation came the day after video appeared to show the fleet's commander, Adm.
 Viktor Sokolov, was still alive despite Ukraine's claims — without providing supporting evidence — that he was among 34 officers killed in Friday's strike on the port city of Sevastopol.

-The Crimean Peninsula, which Russia illegally annexed from Ukraine in 2014, has been a frequent target since Russian President Vladimir Putin ordered a full-scale invasion of Ukraine 20 months ago.
+The Crimean Peninsula, which Russia illegally annexed from Ukraine in 2014, has been a frequent target since Russian President Vladimir Putin ordered a full-scale invasion of Ukraine in February 2022.
 Crimea has served as the key hub supporting the invasion and has increasingly come under fire by Ukraine.

-Ukraine said the strike that put a large hole in the main building of the headquarters had wounded 105 people, though those claims could not independently be verified.
+Ukraine said the strike that put a large hole in the main building of the headquarters had wounded 105 people, though those claims couldn't independently be verified.

 Russia initially said one serviceman was killed but quickly retracted that statement and said the person was missing.

+When asked about Sokolov on Wednesday, Kremlin spokesman Dmitry Peskov noted that he took part in Tuesday’s video call with Shoigu but refrained from further comment.

-Ukraine's Special Operation Forces posted a statement Tuesday saying its sources claimed Sokolov was among the dead, many of whom had not yet been identified.
+Ukraine's Special Operation Forces posted a statement Tuesday saying its sources claimed that Sokolov was among the dead, many of whom hadn't yet been identified.
 It said it was trying to verify the claim after the video surfaced.

 For more coverage of the war in Ukraine, visit: https://apnews.com/hub/russia-ukraine